 Over the weekend I did some stocktaking and we have now received 122 finished blankets.
 35 are in progress and 12 more were promise.
 I still have 2 boxes of Granny Squares that need to be connected.
 We definitely will make the world record, so if you like to be part of crochet history, take on 50 motifs and connect them.

-On October 29th and 30th we will hold a ‘Granny Square Assemble’ workshop at the Naito Material Shop in Shibuya.
+On February 21. and 22.
+I will hold a ‘Granny Square Assemble’ workshop at the Yomiuri Culture – Handcraft Fair in Hamamatsucho.
 I hope many of you can join and help us connecting Granny Squares into many warm and colorful blankets.
 Entrance is free and you can see many other interesting craftspeople.

 For those who are busy, please take some Granny Squares home to make a blanket with your family or friends.
 I would also be happy to hear from crochet clubs to help us make more blankets.
-Please download our flyer for the workshop and send it to your friends.
+Please visit the following link for detailed information.